KonuTech/data-engineering-zoomcamp-capstone-01/README.md

 <img src="static/streamlit_01.jpg" width="60%"/>

 Hopefully, you were able to make all the pieces work together.
-Happy coding.
+Hopefully, you now feel empowered to do Data Engineering on your own.
+Happy coding :)

 ### Peer review criterias - a self assassment:
 * Problem description